 What is the best way to organize a spice drawer?

-Group spices by cooking category and use adjustable dividers or inserts to give each group its own zone.
-Store jars label-side up.
-An expandable bamboo drawer organizer is ideal because it adapts to any drawer size.
+Group spices by cooking category — baking, everyday, heat, herbs, and international — and use adjustable bamboo dividers or inserts to give each group its own zone.
+Store jars label-side up with the most-used spices nearest the front.
+An expandable bamboo drawer organizer is ideal because it adapts to any drawer size without leaving dead space.

 Should spices be stored in a drawer or cabinet?

-Both work, but drawers are often more practical because they allow you to see every label at once.
-Spices should always be stored away from heat sources and direct sunlight.
+Both work, but drawers are often more practical because they allow you to see every label at once without reaching or stacking.
+A drawer keeps spices at waist height for easy access during cooking.
+Spices should always be stored away from heat sources and direct sunlight to preserve flavor and potency.

 How do I stop my spice drawer from getting messy again?